-- 2 The graph above shows what actually happened (Actuals), what the original budget was (Original annual budget) and then what was expected to occur by year end (Reforecast annual budget) for each of the Income, Expenditure, and Capital Expenditure categories. - 3 The 'Reforecast' totals show the effect of unbudgeted expenditure, projects that have been put on hold or are to be completed in 2017/2018 and/or expected changes to income and operating expenditure over the year.
+- The graph above shows what actually happened, what the original budget was and then how the original budget changed during the year (was reforecast) for each of the Income, Expenditure, and Capital Expenditure categories. - 3 The 'Reforecast' totals show the effect of unbudgeted expenditure, projects being put on hold, and/or changes to income and operating expenditure over the year. - 4 Monthly reports provided by the area engineers include forecasting to the projected year end result.